Sunday, May 29, 2011

 Years later, Odin's son, Thor is preparing to ascend to the throne of Asgard.
 However, his coronoation day is interrupted when the Frost Giants make an unsuccessful attempt to retrieve their Casket of Ancient Winters.

 Against Odin's wishes, Thor along with his brother Loki, his childhood friend Sif and the Warriors Three; Fandral, Hogun and Volstagg, decide to sneak into Jotunheim to punish the Frost Giants.
 It should be noted that Fandral, Hogun and Volstagg are not part of the original mythology surrounding Thor but are creations of Marvel Comics to serve as supporting characters to the superhero Thor.
-When Thor arrives in Jotunheim we see a devastated world, cold and dark, filled with hidden horrible beasts.
+When Thor arrives in Jotunheim it is a devastated world, cold and dark, filled with hidden, horrible beasts.
 After Laufey provokes Thor, a fierce battle ensues and Odin must rescue his son and his companions before they are destroyed by Laufey.
-With the peace that was brokered between Asgard and Jotenheim now broken Laufey declares war on Asgard.
+With the peace that was brokered between Asgard and Jotunheim now broken, Laufey declares war on Asgard.

 Minutes after Thor's arrival on Earth, his hammer rockets out of the sky and lands not far from the town.
 Unable to remove the hammer, local residents flock to the site which eventually draws the attention of S.H.I.E.L.D.
 (Strategic Homeland, Intervention, Enforcement and Logistics Division) a government agency which exists in the Marvel Comic universe.
 Thor overhears people talking about the hammer in a diner and sets out to retrieve it.
 This of course sets up the usual confrontation between the superhero and the government with Jane and her friends trying to help Thor.